Amy Pietz

 Amy Pietz Award Nominations

-Over the course of her career, Amy Pietz has received recognition for her work, most notably her 1999 nomination for the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Comedy Series for Caroline in the City.
-This nomination highlights her talent and contribution to television comedy.
+Throughout her career, Amy Pietz has been recognized by her peers for her comedic performances on television.
+Her most prominent nomination came from the Screen Actors Guild, which honored her with a 1999 nod for Outstanding Performance by a Female Actor in a Comedy Series for her portrayal of Annie Spadaro on Caroline in the City.
+That nomination remains the most widely documented recognition of her work in leading television comedy.

 Amy Pietz Family